iptc/newsinjson/README.md

 Unit tests
 ----------

-To run unit tests for the ninjs 1.1 schema (currently being updated to ninjs 1.2), run the following on the command line:
+To run unit tests in the `validation/test_suite` folder against each of the ninjs 1.0, 1.1 and 1.2 schemas, run the following tool in a command/terminal window:

     validation/python/runtests.py